 Prevention and Treatments

-If the cancer is in its early stages, doctors will opt for a surgery to remove the tumor along with a little but of healthy tissue too.
-Incase the malign disease succeeds in making its way to affect most of the windpipe, the whole area will then have to be removed.
+If the cancer is in its early stages, doctors will opt for a surgery to remove the tumor along with a little bit of healthy tissue too.
+In case the malign disease succeeds in making its way to affect most of the windpipe, the whole area will then have to be removed.
 However, the cut-ends of the trachea will be rejoined at the end of the surgery so as to facilitate normal breathing.
-The patient might have to undergo physiotherapy to learn breathing exercises and bring the shortened trachea into routine.
+The patient might have to undergo physiotherapy to learn breathing exercises and bring the shortened trachea into a routine.

 - Radiation Therapy

-This treatment involves the usage of high energy beams to kill off cancer cells.
+This treatment involves the use of high energy beams to kill off cancer cells.
 Radiation therapy is sometimes used in combination with surgery to eliminate any remaining cancerous cells left behind by the tumor so as to minimize the risk of the disease recurring.
-This treatment too is suitable for early stage tracheal cancer.
+This treatment is suitable for early-stage tracheal cancer.
 The therapy can be given both internally and externally depending on the patient’s condition and requirement.
-Side effects include heartburn, nausea, skin irritation and tiredness.
+Side effects include heartburn, nausea, skin irritation, and tiredness.

-Probably the most painful of all, chemotherapy is usually applied on patients who exhibit alleviating symptoms of tracheal cancer.
-During this treatment, cancer cells are destroyed using certain chemicals and drugs like carboplatinor and cisplatin.
-IF a patient is suffering from large tumors or the tumors have spread to other parts of the body, doctors might suggest the use of chemotherapy as well as radiation.
+Probably the most painful of all, chemotherapy is usually applied to patients who exhibit alleviating symptoms of tracheal cancer.
+During this treatment, cancer cells are destroyed using certain chemicals and drugs like carboplatin and cisplatin.
+If a patient is suffering from large tumors or the tumors have spread to other parts of the body, doctors might suggest the use of chemotherapy as well as radiation.
 Moreover, as part of chemotherapy, the most appropriate target drug therapy to treat tracheal cancer has been identified as Cetuximab (Erbitux).